MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. After Copilot AI generates a table based on your prompt, look through the table to view the columns that are created for the start of your table.

-1. Respond in the Copilot chat:
+1. If your table has an Address column, respond in the Copilot chat:

    `Change the data type of the Address column to a lookup to the Real Estate Property table`

+1. If you table did not have an Address column, respond in the Copilot chat:

+   `Create a lookup column to the Real Estate Property table`

 1. Notice the change to the column.
 Respond in the Copilot chat: